Pengo0o/Pengo0o.github.io/_posts/!2021-09-16-Secure-your-ADX.md

 # Making your ADX more secure

-Once the private endpoint is in place, you have enabled to connect securely via the microsoft backbone to the service (ADX) using an internal IP address while keeping the connection strings the same.
+Once the private endpoint is in place, you have enabled your clients to connect securely via the microsoft backbone to the service (ADX) using an internal IP address while keeping the connection strings the same.

 ## disabling the public endpoint
 But what about disabling the public endpoint?
 This will acutally take your security baseline even a step further.
 Disabling the public endpoint will eliminate another possible attack surface.
 As of today, the only way to do so is via the REST API.